 Direct school leavers

-The entry requirements set out in this section apply to you if you completed your GCE A levels, or equivalent qualifications, within two years of the start of the 2017 application cycle, e.g. qualifications completed since 2015.
-If you intend to enrol onto the second year of another degree course, you should consult the guidance on entry requirements for non-direct school leavers.
+The entry requirements set out in this section apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2012 would still be valid when applying in 2017.
+If your qualifications fall outside these criteria please refer to the Non-direct School leaver section below.

 Please note that none of the typical